-- 5.14.
-Structural interpretation on 4-5 key horizons (top of Lower Goru, top of Basal Sand, top of Massive Sand, top of Sembar and top of Chiltan) will be available on all the 3D seismic data sets.
-Infill fault and horizon interpretation, where existing interpretation is sparse, and their smoothing/conditioning may be required for structural modelling.
-Interpretation on additional structural horizons, stratigraphic horizons/segments as required for entire integrated sequence stratigraphic framework would be carried out by the contractor.
-Interpretation on 2D seismic profiles (in any) would also be required from contractor. - 5.15.
-Seismic interpretation would comprise of structural and stratal terminations etc. on all available 2D/3D seismic data and evaluation, generation of time & depth maps to be used to establish the detailed seismic stratigraphic sequence model for Lower Goru and Sembar formations.
+- 5.16 Seismic interpretation would comprise of structural and stratal terminations etc. on all available 2D/3D seismic data and evaluation, generation of time & depth maps to be used to establish the detailed seismic stratigraphic sequence model for Lower Goru and Sembar formations.
 Seismic interpretation will be undertaken at contractor facilities in their head office.
-Delivery format of the data will be discussed in phase-I. The chronostratigraphic and sequence stratigraphic framework established from biostratigraphic and sedimentological analysis and interpretation will be used to mark/interpret sequences on seismic.
+Delivery format of the data will be discussed in phase-I. The Chronostratigraphic and sequence stratigraphic framework established from biostratigraphic and sedimentological analysis and interpretation will be used to mark/interpret sequences on seismic.
 During this phase, professionals from OGDCL will participate to QC, supervise and assist in picking horizons and sequences.
-The main tasks will include: - 5.15.1.
-Reflection termination configurations and facies variations based on seismic character. - 5.15.2.
-Calibration and integration of well logs, FMI, drill cutting, cores data and analyzed results with seismic. - 5.15.3.
-To tie the seismic data with some global sea level curve otherwise develop local curve matching with seismic sequences of the area. - 5.15.4.
-Mapping of key sequence stratigraphic surfaces (sequence boundaries, transgressive surfaces and maximum flooding surfaces) on seismic grid and develop high-resolution sequence stratigraphic framework at various biozone levels with the help of the well logs. - 5.15.5.
-Recognition/marking of system tracts e.g. highstand (HST), falling stage (FSST), lowstand (LST)/shelf margin (SMST) and transgressive (TST) system tracts etc. - 5.15.6.
-Identification and mapping of possible geobodies like channels, isolated sand bodies, basin floor fans, turbidites etc. with their reservoir quality, High Amplitude Reflectors Packets (HARP), prospects identification & evaluation. - 5.15.7.
-Construct regional transects to know the extent of key horizons and sequences. - 5.15.8.
-Identification and capture of relevant seismic geometries of depositional sequences and bounding unconformities. - 5.15.9.
-Calibration and integration of well logs, FMI, drill cutting, cores data analyzed results with those from seismic.

-- 5.15.10.
-Identification of top, lateral, bottom seals and the reservoir quality associated with different geometries. - 5.15.11.
-Development of 6-8 regional geo-seismic sections illustrating the shelf to basin variations as well as their Wheeler diagrams. - 5.16.
-The contractor would submit draft report for Phase-II entailing all the details of the workflow, methodology and output of Phase-II.
-Phase-II of the study would be concluded with a presentation by contractor through VC.
+The main tasks will include: - 5.16.1 Reflection termination configurations and facies variations based on seismic character. - 5.16.2 Calibration and integration of well logs, FMI, drill cutting, cores data and analyzed results with those from seismic. - 5.16.3 To tie the seismic data with some global sea level curve otherwise develop local curve matching with seismic sequences of the area. - 5.16.4 Mapping of key sequence stratigraphic surfaces (sequence boundaries, transgressive surfaces and maximum flooding surfaces) on seismic grid and develop high-resolution sequence stratigraphic framework at various biozone levels with the help of the well logs. - 5.16.5 Recognition/marking of system tracts e.g. highstand (HST), falling stage (FSST), lowstand (LST)/shelf margin (SMST) and transgressive (TST) system tracts etc. - 5.16.6 Identification and mapping of possible geobodies like channels, isolated sand bodies, basin floor fans, turbidites etc. with their reservoir quality, High Amplitude Reflectors Packets (HARP), prospects identification & evaluation. - 5.16.7 Construct regional transects to know the extent of key horizons and sequences. - 5.16.8 Identification and capture of relevant seismic geometries of depositional sequences and bounding unconformities. - 5.16.9 Identification of top, lateral, bottom seals and the reservoir quality associated with different geometries. - 5.16.10 Development of sufficient number of regional geo-seismic sections illustrating the shelf to basin variations as well as their Wheeler diagrams. - 5.17 The contractor would submit draft report for Phase-II entailing all the details of the workflow, methodology and output of Phase-II.
+Phase-II of the study would be concluded with a presentation by contractor.